viviemXD/webrtc-application-screen-share/README.md

 This repo has three pieces.

 1. Chrome packaged app to share screen applications and audio\video.
-Can be presentor or attendee depending who shares first.
+Can be used both peers being presentor or attendee depending who shares first.
-2. Server application using node.js and web socket.
+2. Server application using node.js and web socket to relay messages between peers.
 3. Attendee: Web page that receives and displays the shared video stream (Chrome or Firefox).